 The Amateur Day Three

 The three stars of Great Britain and Ireland’s 2009 Walker Cup team contesting the Amateur Championship this week, Tommy Fleetwood, Chris Paisley and Stiggy Hodgson have safely made it through the first round.
-They join 29 other players representing 15 nations, who are one step closer to The Open Championship exemption and the Masters Tournament invitation on offer to the winner.
+They join 29 other players representing 15 nations, who are one step closer to The Open exemption and the Masters Tournament invitation on offer to the winner.

 Fleetwood, 19, finished stroke play qualifying two shots clear of the field after he followed an opening-day 70 at Muirfield, with a six-under-par 65 at North Berwick.
 Despite going two holes down after five today, the World Amateur Golf Ranking number nine rallied to turn the match around and win 2&1.